• Skip to main content

 5. Review the confirmation message then click Yes, add.

-If you bought it through Google Workspace
+If you used Google Workspace

 1. Click the Manage with Google Workspace link, within the Domains with Google Workspace section.